m8pple/arch2-2016-cw/README.md

 - Develop your skills in coding from scratch.
 There is not much scaffolding here, I am genuinely asking you to create your own CPU simulator from scratch.
+You will also hopefully learn some important lessons about reducing code repetition and automation.

 Coursework Deliverables
 -----------------------

-There are two C/C++ components to this coursework:
+There are two C++ [deliverables](https://en.wikipedia.org/wiki/Deliverable) for this coursework:

 1. Create a MIPS software simulator